This vegan spinach artichoke dip is the best ever. It’s creamy, cheesy, baked, and so simple to make. Great for a party

-- So we start off with making the vegan cream cheese/mayonnaise mix by adding soaked cashews to a blender jug (a Vitamix is perfect for this) with some lemon juice, coconut cream, white vinegar, salt and onion powder along with some vegan mayonnaise and nutritional yeast.
+- Start off by making the vegan cream cheese/mayonnaise mix.
+Add soaked cashews to a blender jug (a Vitamix is perfect for this) along with lemon juice, coconut cream, white vinegar, salt and onion powder, vegan mayonnaise and nutritional yeast.

 - Blend until smooth.

 - Sauté onions and garlic with olive oil and dried rosemary and when the onions are perfectly softened, add in half the onions to the blender and blend that in.

 - Now add some marinated artichokes to the remaining onions in the pan and fry up until they’re broken up and softened.

 - Then transfer the artichoke and spinach mix to a 9-inch round oven safe dish.